 Here’s how he does it:

 Want a more direct method?
-Use Animoto’s iPhone, iPad or Android apps to create your InstaVid using one of our Instagram-friendly styles, like 1:1.
+Use Animoto’s iPhone or iPad apps to create your InstaVid using one of our Instagram-friendly styles, like 1:1.
 Either way, be sure to upload your video to your Instagram account, and enter a whole new world of marketing opportunities.